Batega21/ng-dc-universe/Hero-checklist.md

 - Theme switcher (dark/light).
 Optional
 - Favorite hero with toggle.
 Optional
 - Hero stats chart with ng2-charts or D3.js.
 Optional

+## Bugs

+- Pagination: I don't see any more heroes when I flip through the pages.
+If I increase the list of heroes per page, there are no changes.
+- After filtering and showing the filtered hero, I return to home and see all the heroes again.
+- After creating a hero, I return to home and see all the heroes again.
+- When creating a hero, I can only select one power.
+- When editing and creating a hero, the edit button would be better if it said "save."
+- Fix the GitHub URL.
+- With search, the magnifying glass doesn't work if you haven't done anything.
+- I edited Superman, went to the magnifying glass, and the change doesn't appear.
+- If the hero doesn't exist, show the snackBar and redirect to home.
+- When filtering by man and selecting Batman, it shows a red card.